luispedro/luispedro_org/content/pages/projects/pfs.rst

 *software carpentry* section, but the whole project was heavily inspired by Greg's work.

 The resulting course was taught at CMU in Spring 2009.
-Currently (November 2009), I have no concrete plans to teach the course again, but am hoping to be able to do it in the future.
+In 2012, I taught a mini-version at IMM.
+Every time, the course has improved and I would like to have more opportunities to teach it.

 Related Links
 -------------